top of page

 ✔ Some days, resilience means asking for help.

-✔ Some days, choosing peace over war is the bravest thing you can do.
+✔ Some days, choosing peace over war is the bravest choice you can make.

 You Are Not at War with Your Body